-As for the I-25 out of the nine being a mother ship, official records cataloging her movements clearly indicate she traveled from her usual Pacific northwest theater of operation, as listed above, to at least as far south as Point Arguello along the California coast.
+As for the I-25 out of the remaining seven being specifically selected as a mother ship, official records cataloging her movements clearly indicate she traveled from her usual Pacific northwest theater of operation, as stated previously, to at least as far south as Point Arguello along the California coast.
 Although no official reason for doing so has ever been given, intermingled with the I-25's timeline of operation is a strong substantiating co-factor that a Japanese midget submarine possibly holed up on one of the Channel Islands not far from Point Arguello during the same period the I-25 was in the south.(see)

-On the night of February 24, 1942, an almost duplicate sister ship to the I-25, bearing the number I-17, unrelated to any I-25 movements, rose up out of the depths of Pacific along the shoreline off the little town of Goleta, 12 miles north of Santa Barbara, California, and totally unchallenged, for a full 25 minutes, unleashed 25 rounds from her five-inch deck gun into the Ellwood oil refinery.(see)
+On the night of February 24, 1942, the I-17, an almost duplicate sister ship to the I-25 except for the catapult being aft and the hangar opening aft as well, unrelated to any I-25 movements, rose up out of the depths of Pacific along the shoreline off the little town of Goleta, 12 miles north of Santa Barbara, California, and totally unchallenged, for a full 25 minutes, unleashed 25 rounds from her five-inch deck gun into the Ellwood oil refinery.(see)